istio/istio.io/content/en/docs/tasks/security/ca-namespace-targeting/index.md

 istio.sample-service-account         istio.io/key-and-cert                 3      6s
 {{< /text >}}

-Notice that despite only having created the `sample-service-account` service account after activating the namespace, there is an `istio.io/key-and-cert` secret for the `default` namespace as well.
-This is due to the retroactive secret generation feature, which will create secrets for all service accounts in a namespace once it transitions from `inactive` to `active`.
+You can observe that an `istio.io/key-and-cert` secret has been created for the `default` service account in addition to the `sample-service-account`.
+This is due to the retroactive secret generation feature, which will create secrets for all service accounts in a namespace once it transitions from inactive to active.

 ## Cleanup

+To delete the `foo` test namespace and all its resources, run:

 {{< text bash >}}
 $ kubectl delete ns foo